pkinney/horde/examples/counter/README.md

 There is one GenServer (`Worker`) which acts as a simple counter (casting `:increment` increments the count asynchronously and calling `:value` returns the current count).
 The `Router` module allows you to increment different counters denoted by and atom `name`.
 Internally, `Router` uses `Horde.Registry.lookup` to determine if a `Worker` process for a given `name` exists, and if not starts one.
 Then it either calls that process using the PID returned or using the `:via` method as outlined in the Horde documentation.

-From one of the terminals openned, you can use interact directly with the `Router`:
+From one of the terminals openned, you can interact directly with the `Router` using:

 ```
 > Counter.Router.Via.increment(:foo)